Businessmen in Milan

 Once you are up and running, you'll have to deal with the typical Italian way of conducting business, which means you need to know how to entertain business conversations proficiently over dinner, how to dress properly to conduct business with success, and become familiar with a plethora of unwritten rules that are absolutely essential to achieve the best in a professional context.

 Please look also at our Financial News from Italy Section

 Before you can start a business in Italy, you must decide what kind of structure your business will have.
-There are different kinds of business organization available in Italy; each of them has a series of specific procedures that have to be followed before starting operations.
+There are different kinds of business organizations available in the country, each of them has a series of specific procedures that have to be followed before starting operations.
 We'll review them in order to help you in choosing the one best suited to meet your economic and fiscal requirements.

 If you already manage an activity outside Italy, you may opt to open a secondary establishment in Italy.

 If you don't own a business activity outside Italy, or don't want to open a secondary establishment in Italy and want to start a new company, you can choose the kind of structure best suited to fulfill your requirements.

 Whatever the business organization you choose, you will need a Codice Fiscale (individual taxpayer number) and a "Partita IVA" (VAT tax number) both released by an "Agenzia delle Entrate" (Tax Office) (http://www.agenziaentrate.gov.it) and will have to register with the Business Register through the "Camera di Commercio" (Italy's Chamber of Commerce) (http://www.chamberofcommerce.it/index.asp).
 Entrepreneurs who wish to set up a business in Italy must employ the services of a notary to formalize the setting up procedures.